notsag-dev/run-experiment-on-real-quantum-computer/README.md

-From the backend list, select one and replace its name below to use it as your backend.
-I'm going to go with ibmq_armonk, it's hopefully the fastest option as it has just one queued job and its one qubit will be enough for this experiment.
+From the list, select one and replace its name below to select it.
+I'm going to go with `ibmq_armonk`, it's hopefully the fastest option as it has just one queued job and its one qubit will be enough for this experiment.

 ```python
 backend_name = 'ibmq_armonk'
 ```

-Let's now create a very simple circuit with just one qubit, and visualize it:
+Let's now create a very simple circuit (with just one qubit!), and visualize it:

 ```python